SELinuxProject/selinux-notebook/src/type_statements.md

 One or more source / target *type*, *typealias* or *attribute* identifiers.
 Multiple entries consist of a space separated list enclosed in braces '{}'.
 Entries can be excluded from the list by using the negative operator '-'.
+Since libsepol 3.4 the *self* keyword is supported as a target.

 *class*